kallyaleksiev/aire/README.md

 ### Example

 ```
+import aire

-p = compile("number indicating line item followed by a dot, space, and then the name of the section.
+p = aire.compile("number indicating line item followed by a dot, space, and then the name of the section.
 Example is: 1.
 Introduction")

 print(p.search("2.
 Related Materials"))
 # <re.Match object; span=(0, 20), match='2.
 Related Materials'>